John de Shriggeley: Judge

 Shriggeley was appointed second Baron of the Court of Exchequer (Ireland) in 1382.
-In 1385 he became Chief Justice of the Irish Common Pleas, John Brekdene, the Chief Remembrancer of the Exchequer, replacing him as Baron.
-As was not uncommon at the time, he was ordered not to intermeddle with his previous office (possibly he had hoped to continue drawing his former salary as well).
+In August 1384 he became Chief Justice of the Irish Common Pleas; John Brekdene, the Chief Remembrancer of the Exchequer, replaced him as Baron.
+As was not uncommon at the time, Shriggeley was ordered not to intermeddle with his previous office (possibly he had hoped to continue drawing both salaries).
+In 1385 he and Roger Bekefotd, Mayor of Dublin, were appointed to a Commission of Gaol Delivery to clear Dublin gaol.
 He became Chief Escheator of Ireland in 1386, and at the same time, he was made Chief Clerk of the Markets, and Keeper of the Weights and Measures for Ireland.
-He stepped down as Chief Justice in 1388.
+He stepped down as Chief Justice in 1388, although he sat as a High Court judge on at least one further occasion.